RenqiChen/Social_Science/README.md

   <img src='logo.png' width=800>
 </p>

-# [Submitted to ICLR2025] <br> Two Heads Are Better Than One: A Multi-Agent System Has the Potential to Improve Scientific Idea Generation.
+# Two Heads Are Better Than One: A Multi-Agent System Has the Potential to Improve Scientific Idea Generation.

 ## 👀 Introduction